Dreaming of a monkey: the mirror that laughs

 Ask yourself: “Am I caught in a ‘troop’ right now — in other people’s opinions, expectations, social noise?
 Can I stop and hear my own voice in this chaos?”

 Astrological note: A troop of monkeys evokes the Moon or Mercury under Neptune’s influence, or Neptune transiting through the 3rd house.
-Pisces and Gemini with Neptune in significant houses know the theme of being swamped by others’ voices.
+Pisces and Geminis with Neptune in significant houses know the theme of being swamped by others’ voices.
 If Neptune is now aspecting your natal Mercury — the risk of being drowned in someone else’s narrative is particularly high.

 She opens cages.
 Rearranges things.
 Breaks something.
 In this disruption there is no malice — only a child’s “I wonder what happens” and a complete disregard for your “order.”

 In mythology, the trickster is an important figure.
 He breaks the rules — and in doing so reveals what the rules were concealing.
 His chaos often serves transformation.
+In human form — not primate, but disruptive force questioning the established order shows up in dreams where the teenager rebels, becomes angry, or disobeys, and what the trickster reveals is simply less playful.

 What exactly does the monkey disrupt in your dream?
 What does she “rearrange”?
 This points to what in your life has perhaps grown too fixed and needs a “monkey-style” shaking up.